bbawuah/personal-blogpage/src/pages/mesh-instances.md

 I wanted to create some hot zones in the gallery.
 But I thought it would be unnecessary to create a mesh for every creative in the gallery.
 By instancing the mesh, I would reduce the amount of draw calls a little and that’s always nice.

-First I created a new class for the hot zones and added property `dummy` which is a 3D object which we will use later.
+First I created a new class for the hot zones and added property `dummy` which is a 3D object which I will use later.

 ```tsx
 import * as THREE from 'three'